This post may contain affiliate links. See my disclosure for more information.Jump to recipe

 We prefer the pie with chopped pecans, or pecan pieces.
 If you prefer pecan halves…go for it.
 (Funny story, every year my parents stop at a pecan store on their way down to Florida.
 And every year they call me and ask if I want pecan pieces or halves.
 Dad, Mom, if you’re reading this …it will always be pieces.)

 Buttery crust.
-Gooey, sugary center.
+Rich, gooey, center.
 Crunchy pecans.
 Smooth whipped cream.
-Doesn’t get any better than that.

 Original recipe by Betty’s Pies